physiopy/physiopy.github.io/docs/community/contributor-guide.md

 recommendation (such as: typos detection, small improvements in the content, ...), please open an issue in the relative project, and label it with the "Documentation" label.
-Chances are those types of changes are easily doable with GitHub\'s online editor, which means you can do them, or ask for help from the developers!
+Chances are those types of changes are easily doable with GitHub's online editor, which means you can do them, or ask for help from the developers!

 ### Contributing with user testing